 Product Perspective

-Travel Advisor Web Application is a new self-containing shell that covers all the major aspects of the computerization of tourist agency.
+Travel Advisor Web Application is a new self-contained shell that covers all the major aspects of the computerization of a tourism agency.
 Some tasks are described in detail.
 Users can enjoy sightseeing tours to any of the places, listed in the Agencies Data File.
-Before that Customer has to make the booking by signup in the Data-File and informing.
+Before that, the Customer has to make the booking by signup in the Data-File and informing.

 Booking: